hiltmon/hiltmon.com/source/_posts/2014-02-08-magical-migrations.markdown

 * If anything goes wrong, it can be undone and rolled back as if nothing has happened.
 * I just know that each database has the latest and correct schema for all my systems and can access them with confidence.

-So here we are, I'm running one of these right now that is significantly changing the core architecture of by firm's platform and instead of manually doing the work, or staring helpless at the process, or even having to worry if it fails, I'm writing this post.
+So here we are, I'm running one of these right now that is significantly changing the core architecture of my firm's platform and instead of manually doing the work, or staring helpless at the process, or even having to worry if it fails, I'm writing this post.

 *Follow the author as [@hiltmon](http://twitter.com/hiltmon) on Twitter and [@hiltmon](http://alpha.app.net/hiltmon) on App.Net.
 Mute `#xpost` on one.*